Learning to Estimate RIS-Aided mmWave Channels: Numerical Results

 \subsection{Impact of the Training Overhead}

 Fig.~\ref{LS_MIMO16x1_RIS32_training_overhead} shows the NMSE for a $1\times 16$ SIMO system (i.e., $M =16$) by using the proposed deep unfolding approach as a function of the training overhead.
 During the training phase, the SNR is $\gamma= 1/\sigma^2 = 20$ dB.
 From Fig.~\ref{LS_MIMO16x1_RIS32_training_overhead}, we see that the proposed scheme with $K=24$ channel uses for training outperforms the LS estimator even if the latter uses a longer training phase with $K=32$.
 Also, as expected, the higher the training overhead is, the lower the NMSE of the proposed scheme is.
-It is worth noting that the proposed deep unfolding method outperforms the numerical solution of~\eqref{Optization_problem2} by using CVX.
-This is attributed to the learning capability of the deep unfolded network through the learnable parameters introduced in Fig.~\ref{Deep_unfolding_one_layer}.
+It is worth noting that the proposed deep unfolding method outperforms the numerical solution of~\tcb{\eqref{Optization_problem3}} by using CVX, \tcb{and the ANM algorithm}.
+This is attributed to the learning capability of the deep unfolded network through the learnable parameters introduced in Fig.~\ref{Deep_unfolding_one_layer}.\footnote{\tcb{If the regularization parameter $\lambda$ in \eqref{Optization_problem3} can be optimally designed, better performance can be expected.}}